lspdfrzach/lspdfrzach/README.md

-- 👋 Hi, I’m @lspdfrzach
+- 👋 Hi, I’m @lspdfrzach or shadeofarcadia.
-- 👀 I’m working on FiveLine!
+- 👀 I’m working on nothing as of now.
 - 🌱 I’m currently learning Python, Javascript, and React
-- 💞️ I’m looking to collaborate on Fiveline
+- 💞️ I’m looking to collaborate on Discord or Roblox
-- 📫 How to reach me Email: gamexplain55@gmail.com
+- 📫 How to reach me Email: shadeofarcadia.mint.tech@gmail.com
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I'm a trainee with coding and own TAN Systems!
-Now HIRING.

 <!---
 lspdfrzach/lspdfrzach is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.